Aask42/IoB_DC28/README.md

 0. WASH YOUR HANDS (ya filthy animal)
 1. Power switch ON (Does NOT need to be on to charge this year)
-2. If LEDs flash on boot, boi is in low voltage mode, charge it
+2. If LEDs flash RGB on boot, boi is in low voltage mode, charge it
-3. Hold "DEF" capsense button on boot = force low voltage mode - faster charge
+3. Hold "DEF" capsense button on boot = force low voltage mode = faster charge
-4. "DEF" + "CON" capsense buttons on boot = factory reset
+4. Hold "TOUCH SLIDER" capsense button area on boot = factory reset
 5. Solder headers (make sure to orient to VCC on the SQUARE pad)
 6. Show off in #linecon (discord.gg/DEFCON)
 7. See you @ DEFCON 29!